 Yelv then was chosen as a consultant by Genghis Khan, because of his talent and willingness to be supportive; according to historical documents, he was a very handsome man as well.

 Genghis Khan found Yelv very insightful and trustworthy, so he took Yelv with him wherever he went, so did his sons and grandsons, who truly trusted and listened to Yelv and followed many of his political suggestions.

 Normally, Genghis Khan’s army would slaughter all the people who had fought against them.

-Fortunately, few years later, Yelv persuaded him not to, and created an efficient policy in regard to the management of the former enemies and surrendered people.
+Fortunately, a few years later, Yelv persuaded him not to, and created an efficient policy regarding the management of the former enemies and surrendered people.

 Millions of lives were saved thanks to Yelv.